How to Manage your DNS Settings for Hypernode

 Option 3: Manage an external DNS by pointing your domain(s) to Hypernode by using CNAME and not an A-record

-Problems arise when people visit your naked (also called apex) domain name: yourdomain.com, without the ‘www.’-prefix.
+Problems arise when people visit your naked (also called apex) domain name: example.com, without the ‘www.’-prefix.
 It is not possible to create a CNAME record for your apex domain.

 Some DNS providers, like DNSimple or DNS Made Easy, can create ALIAS or ANAME pseudo-records.
 These behave like CNAME records for apex domains.
 Unfortunately, they are not widespread yet, so the chances are your provider doesn’t support them.

-Another solution is redirecting traffic for the apex domain yourdomain.com to its www-counterpart www.yourdomain.com.
+Another solution is redirecting traffic for the apex domain example.com to its www-counterpart www.example.com.
 You can use our free wwwizer service for this.
 Just configure the following A-records for your apex domain, and they will redirect all traffic for you.

 Let’s Encrypt and Wwwizers